 For funds using carbon footprint as a sustainability indicator, PAI 2 is covered by this monitoring approach.
 PAI 3 (GHG intensity of investee companies) is monitored for funds forming part of Candriam's commitment to the Net Zero Asset Manager initiative.
-In addition, PAI 10 (Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises), PAI 14 (Exposure to controversial weapons).
+In addition, PAI 10 (Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises), PAI 14 (Exposure to controversial weapons) and PAI 16 (Investee countries subject to social violations) are covered by the monitoring approach.